twrightsman/GRZ_QC_Workflow/docs/usage.md

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
 The samplesheet requires the following columns `sample`,`labDataName`,`libraryType`,`sequenceSubtype`,`genomicStudySubtype`,`fastq_1`,`fastq_2`,`bed_file`.
 The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.

+You will need to give `--genome` for either "GRCh37" or"GRCh38" when using samplesheet as input.

 ```bash
 nextflow run main.nf \
     -profile conda \